Fears houses destroyed in large fire in the Mackenzie Basin

 Several houses are thought to have been destroyed by a major forest fire near Lake Ohau in the Mackenzie Basin this morning.

+Fire and Emergency says it is burning through pine forest and grass near Lake Ohau, and it's being fanned by strong westerly winds.

-Fire and Emergency says it has 16 crews there fighting it.
+It has 16 crews there fighting it.

+Senior Sergeant Paul Robertson says several agencies are now supporting the evacuees, especially those who have lost their homes.

+"We've got Civil Defence on board and my understanding is that we'll be contacting Victim Support as well.
+At this stage we believe we've lost some houses to the fire."

-Senior Sergeant Paul Robertson says the police have been evacuating all the residents of Lake Ohau Village, as well as campsites and other properties in the vicinity.
+The police have been evacuating all the residents of Lake Ohau Village, as well as campsites and other properties in the vicinity.

-"Everyone's being evacuated to the Omarama Hall where possible and from there we'll be taking names and Civil Defence and Victim Support will be working with them there.

 "The police and fire [Fire and Emergency] are currently searching through the village to make sure everyone's accounted for."

-Robertson says residents were initially evacuated to the nearby Ohau Lodge, but as the fire progressed it was decided to move them some 50 kilometres away, to Omarama.
+Robertson says residents were initially evacuated to the nearby Ohau Lodge.

+However, Civil Defence says they are now being directed to the Twizel Events Centre.

 - RNZ